 “Let me see your watch…”

 “That’s better.
 Wait, forty, four zero or fourteen?”

 I don’t like to sit around and wait.
-When was the last time and I sat and did nothing?
+When was the last time I sat and did nothing?
 Idling drives me crazy.
 I’m always doing something but right now, there’s nothing I can do but wait.
 I can’t even play around with my camera because it’s crowded and too dark to take good pictures.
-All I can see is feet.
+All I can see are feet.